vashu13/Bhanu-Pratap-Singh/README.md

 # Bhanu-Pratap-Singh
-I am an Artificial Intelligence Engineering student in India
+I am an Electronics and Communication Engineering student.